Azure/kubeflow-labs/5-tfjob/README.md

 </details>

+**Don't forget to delete the completed `TfJob` once it is complete!**

+> Great, but what if I want to check out the training in TensorBoard, do I need to download everything on my machine?

+Actually no, you don't. `TfJob` provides a very handy mechanism to monitor your trainings with TensorBaord easily!
+We will try that in our third excercice.

 ### Excercice 3: Adding TensorBoard

 So far, we have a TensorFlow training running, and it's model and summaries are persisted to an Azure File share.